 Sandra Liu Hua, 35, lead engineer

 It is good to read the testimonials from these people but nothing beats experiencing it for yourself.
-If you are a PR-hopeful, you can assess your PR eligibility by clicking HERE!
+If you are a PR-hopeful, you can assess your PR eligibility with them.

 Contact: +65 6206 6390